Culture of Georgia (country)

 The culture of Georgia has evolved over the country's long history, providing it with a unique national identity and a strong literary tradition based on the Georgian language and alphabet.
 This strong sense of national identity has helped to preserve Georgian distinctiveness despite repeated periods of foreign occupation.

-Although Georgia is a largely traditional society, its culture continues to undergo changes in the 21st century.
-For example, Georgia is one of the first countries in the world to legalize cannabis for both recreational and medical use.

 Culture of Ancient and Old Georgia

 The Georgian alphabet is traditionally said to have been invented in the 3rd century BC and reformed by King Parnavaz I of Iberia in 284 BC.
 Most modern scholarship puts its origin date at some time in the 5th century AD, when the earliest examples can be found.

 Georgia's medieval culture was greatly influenced by Eastern Orthodox Christianity and the Georgian Orthodox and Apostolic Church, which promoted and often sponsored the creation of many works of religious devotion.
 These included churches and monasteries, works of art such as icons, and hagiographies of Georgian saints.
 In addition, many secular works of national history, mythology, and hagiography were also written.